last updated 24/05/2018

 Solar Panel Sizing

 How much solar panel do you need?
 You can get a rough idea from the loads you want to run.
 It’s best to work in power when calculating solar panel load.
 It avoids confusion when running appliances at different voltages (for example AC appliances through an inverter).
 The current provided by a solar panel is also difficult to calculate due to the complexity of their optimized voltage vs current relationship.
-So work in watts (W) and watt-hours (Wh).
+So work in watts (abbreviated to W) and watt-hours (Wh).